 It’s doubtful that you’re getting enough excess energy intake, just from protein.

 Honestly, it’s hard for people to reach high protein intakes and still reach excess energy intakes because most protein sources are so satiating.
-What I often see is people ramp up protein intake, only for their total intake to drop dramatically.
+Protein also converts poorly into energy or for fat storage.
+What I often see is people ramp up protein intake, only for their total food intake to drop dramatically.
 It’s kind of a catch 22.

-Depending on who you talk to it will still require a few hundred extra calories above your needs per day or up to 2600 or so.
+Depending on who you talk to it will still require at least a few hundred extra calories above your needs per day to gain mass.
 Larger excessive intakes, lead to faster results generally, but come with more fat gains and smaller excessive intakes lead to slower results generally, but tend to minimize fat gains.

 It’s really up to you what path you want to take, but you might want to consider at least looking at your real intake by tracking your food for a few days.
-Then also using a formula to get you’re estimated real needs too.
+Then also using a formula to get your estimated needs too.
+Then tweak from there.

-As a starting point 16 kcal x your bodyweight in pounds (x2.2 if you’re starting with kilograms) but it could be up to 18, or more in some cases (highly active individual for instance).
+As a starting point 16 kcal x your bodyweight in pounds (x2.2 if you’re starting with kilograms) but it could be up to 18, or more in some cases (highly active individual for instance) or as low as 14 kcal in other cases (smaller women for example, or people who want to add mass more slowly with less fat gains).

 I’m a fan of the Cunningham equation for more accuracy but it’s still only an estimate.